gzausmer/rapidapi/README.md

-# Drag and Drop your thumbnail
+# Drag and Drop your user thumbnail

-Just drag and drop it and it'll remember where you placed it..
+Just drag and drop and it'll remember where you placed it..

 This app uses the following tech: